Wtdrigg/vendor_id_updater/README.md

 purchase order system.

 It uses a basic GUI with 2 buttons, an entry box, a label, and progress bar.
-When the processing is completed the GUI buttons may be used to process again, or close the chromedriver.
+When the processing is completed the GUI buttons may be used to process again, or close the program and Chromedriver.

-Note that these two webpages are inaccessable without the company chrome extension and login credentials saved to your profile.
+Note that these two webpages are inaccessable without the correct chrome extension and login credentials saved to the chrome profile.